gevasiliou/thingit/readme.md

 html clients that using javascript establishe connection to our websocket server (ws)  inside resrapi-ws-http.js server.

 Different implementations of client files:
 **raw-client.html**      : Is connected on WebSocket server and every time new data are received by ws those data are displayed on web page.
                            Data are printed as raw json string and also as key-val pairs

+**dt-group-client.html** : specific for json including DT (date-time) as the first field, and groups one or more json received under the same "DT" value.

-**table-client.html** : Presentation of the json in table view.
-Works only for a specific json format
+**table-client.html** : Specific for json including DT (date-time) as the first field.
+Presentation of the json in table view.
+                        Even if more than one json are received (with same DT) those are "groupped" in the same table row.
-                        {"DT":"18/11/2023 06:19:01","Volt1-2-3":[20839,20764,20712]}
+                        JSON example with DT: {"DT":"18/11/2023 06:19:01","Volt1-2-3":[20839,20764,20712]}
                         Also check **table-client2.html**

 **chart-client.html** : Chart presentation of the json values received in a specific json format